visualia/visualia/docs/utils/variables.md

 > v.y value is {{ v.y }}
 > v.y type is {{ typeof v.y }}

-In some cases you will need to have a global value available before it is actually set.
-For this you can use a [?? operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator) to provide a default value:
+In some cases, you need to have a global value available before it is set.
+Your can use [?? operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator) to provide a default value:

 ```md
 > v.y is {{ v.y ??
 0 }}